MaxBurgersAB/ConnectionsCloud/README.md

 ------

 # **Guest Model Customizer extension**
-This set of scripts addresses 3 areas:
-1. Custom Guest Model
+This set of scripts for Custom Guest Model
-2. Privacy

 ------
 # *Custom Guest Model*